Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 If any error happens during runtime Hastlayer will throw an exception (mostly but not exclusively a `HastlayerException`) and the error will be also logged.
 Log files are located in the `App_Data\Logs` folder under your app's execution folder.

+If you're working with the Developer flavor of Hastlayer it can also help to see what the decompiled C# source code looks like.
+You can save that to files, see `Hast.Transformer.DefaultTransformer` and look for `saveSyntaxTree`.

 ## Extensibility